 Owning your own barbie is not a necessity for enjoying some thoroughly grilled delicacies in the big city (or in its nature).
 Purchase your own disposable tin foil barbecue for the simple option, or go full-on extra and get yourself a tipi-style one—you do you.

 Whatever you fancy, please be sure of two things: cook all food properly and do not use barbecues in tents, as the carbon monoxide will genuinely kill you (some BBQ spots reccomend you use a tent if it rains — do not).
-Other than that, bring drinks, be merry and get grilling!
+Other than that, bring drinks, be merry, and get grilling!

-1. Showa Kinen Memorial Park
+1. Shōwa Memorial Park

 Where: 3173 Midori-cho, Tachikawa City, Tokyo (Nishi-Tachikawa Station).
 Showa Memorial Park is large and is near two stations, Tachikawa and Nishi-Tachikawa.
 The barbecue garden is closer to Nishi-Tachikawa Station (it’s an 8-minute walk).

-2. Tamagawa-Ryokuchi BBQ Area
+2. Tamagawa Green Space BBQ Area

-You can rent equipment (a basic set of a portable stove, grill, and tongs is ¥2,100; there are two other equipment rental sets for ¥3,000 and ¥9,000, and you can also rent equipment individually), but you have to bring your own food.
+You can rent equipment here: a basic set, consisting of a portable stove, grill, and tongs, is ¥2,100 (there are two other equipment rental set options for ¥3,000 and ¥9,000, and you can also rent equipment individually).
+You do, however, have to bring your own food.

 Where: Futako-Tamagawa Station

 Hours: 9am-6pm from Apr to Sep; 9am-4pm from Oct to Mar

 3. Sona Area Tokyo BBQ Garden